BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 9 (R-S)

 Cathy from RahXephon (standard)Cathy from RahXephon (beach)

 Buxom Blonde American in a Cowboy Hat #3.
 In 2012, Ayato Kamina is a quiet and artistic high school student leading a pleasant life in Tokyo Jupiter, drawing and painting.
 All this is changed when the city is attacked while he's on a subway train.
 While trying to seek help for his friends, Ayato is swept away by a strange woman who leads him to a secret underground base.
 Housed in it is an egg which hatches a giant winged robot called RahXephon, which, it turns out, he has to the ability to pilot to help defend the city against a race of aliens known as the Mu, who are not only attacking the city, but infiltrating and controlling it.
 After finding out that his life (and some of the people he knows, like his mother) is not what it seems, he settles into his new role as the newest pilot of the the organization TERRA, who are battling the Mu.
 TERRA is joined early in the series by one of ace pilot Elvy Hadhiyat's old wingmates, 23-year-old 2nd Lieutenant Cathy McMahon.
 Going under the callname "Ja Ja Uma" ("crazy horse"), she's definitely cut to fit the American stereotype, from arrogant attitude (as fellow team member Jean-Patrick Shapplin finds out while he's innocently trying to listen to some classical music) to aggressive build.
 You see Ayato finding out about that in the above right picture, when she finds out about his drawing ability during a beach party and excitedly offers to model for him.
 She's so minor a character that there's really no info about her online that I can find, but she's about the only fan service in RahXephon.
 If you feel like a lot of elements in this were lifted wholesale from Neon Genesis Evangelion--from the basic setup to the Rei-Ayanami-like Quon Kisaragi to the first movie that largely refries TV series footage--well, I think you're dead-on right.
-However, this doesn't carry the weight of Hideaki Anno's neuroses and pretensions, the characters are largely likeable, and the plot is cranked to brain-melt by tons of events, characters and their relationships, not by religious imagery, so this is highly recommended if you like Evangelion--or might have liked it, if only it wasn't so heavy.
+However, this doesn't carry the weight of Hideaki Anno's neuroses and pretensions, the characters are largely likeable, and the plot is cranked to brain-melt by tons of events, characters and their relationships, not by religious imagery, so this is highly recommended if you like Evangelion--or might have liked it, if only it wasn't so heavy and confusing.

 Just a Line.